 What if part of the stock is available but not all?
 Which customers get the limited stock?

-In the case that a product’s stock on hand value is not adequate to meet all subscription orders, the limited stock won’t be allocated evenly across customers, instead it will fulfill customers orders with available stock until it runs out.
+In the case that a product’s In Stock? value is not adequate to meet all subscription orders, the limited stock won’t be allocated evenly across customers, instead it will fulfill customers orders with available stock until it runs out.
 Some customers will receive their full order, others will receive none.